Jet launching from the Kerr black hole magnetosphere: An electrogeodesic approach: Motion of charged particles in the Kerr magnetosphere

 which can be recast into

-They provide the corrected notion of energy and momenta in the presence of the Maxwell field.
+$E$ and $L$ provide the corrected notion of energy and momenta in the presence of the Maxwell field.

-Let us now review the different conditions on the electrogeodesic. \begin{itemize} \item \textbf{Existence of negative energy state beyond the ergosphere:} Outside the ergoregion, i.e. for\footnote{$r_{\rm ergo}(\theta) = M + \sqrt{M^2 - a^2\cos^2\theta}$ defines the boundary of the ergoregion, i.e. the ergosphere.} $ r_{\rm ergo}(\theta) < r < +\infty$, the Killing vector $\xi^{\mu} \partial_{\mu} = \partial_t $ is by definition future-directed timelike.
-Therefore, its scalar product with the (future-directed timelike) $4$-velocity $u^{\mu} \partial_{\mu}$ of the electrogeodesic must be negative: \be g(\xi, u) < 0 , \ee which translates into \be \frac{P_t - q A_t}{m} = - \frac{E + q A_t}{m} < 0 . \ee It follows that outside the ergoregion, the energy of the particle is constrained to satisfy \be \boxed{E > -q A_t } . \ee When $q=0$, one recovers the well known result that neutral particles admit only positive energy state outside the ergosphere, i.e. $E > 0$ for $r > r_{\rm ergo}(\theta)$.
+Let us now review the different conditions on the electrogeodesics. \begin{itemize} \item \textbf{First constraint:} Outside the ergoregion, i.e. for\footnote{$r_{\rm ergo}(\theta) = M + \sqrt{M^2 - a^2\cos^2\theta}$ defines the boundary of the ergoregion, i.e. the ergosphere.} $ r_{\rm ergo}(\theta) < r < +\infty$, the Killing vector $\xi = \partial_t $ is by definition future-directed timelike.
+Therefore, its scalar product with the (future-directed timelike) $4$-velocity $u^{\mu}$ of the electrogeodesic must be negative: \be g(\xi, u) < 0 , \ee which translates into \be \frac{P_t - q A_t}{m} = - \frac{E + q A_t}{m} < 0 . \ee It follows that outside the ergoregion, the energy of the particle is constrained to satisfy \be \boxed{E > -q A_t } . \ee When $q=0$, one recovers the well known result that neutral particles admit only positive energy state outside the ergosphere, i.e. $E > 0$ for $r > r_{\rm ergo}(\theta)$.

 \item \textbf{Second constraint :} The second constraint can be formulated in term of the scalar product of the vector $N^\mu = - \nabla^\mu t$ with the particle's $4$-velocity $u^\mu$.
 Since both vectors are future-directed timelike in the black hole exterior, one must have \be g(N, u) <0 \qquad \rightarrow \qquad u^t > 0 , \ee which can be translated into